VijayBarige/Research-Methodology/README.md

 Open this [link](https://jupyter.org/try) and follow the below specified path to get implement the project.

 Jupyter online notebook --> Try jupyter lab --> Upload files --> Run files

+- Running files is very easy in Jupyter notebook online.
+- Place every needed file like the **.ipynb** file and **.csv** file.
+- Press the **Start** button and run each cell at-a-time or one cell after the other.
+- After every execution we need to restart the kernel by clicking **restart** button.

 ## Libraries imported